 Murdered: Marie Tierney

-Marie Tierney was reported missing by her husband Jim on October 22, 1984.
-He told gardaí that she left her home at Clinstown, Jenkinstown at approximately 10.30pm on October 21, 1984 in the family car, a Renault 18.
-The car was located at Newpark Fen the following day.
+The mother-of-two was reported missing by her husband Jim Tierney on October 22, 1984.
+He told gardaí that she left her home at Clinstown, Jekinstown at approximately 10.30pm on October 21, 1984 in the family car, a Renault 18.
+The car was located at Newpark Fen the following Day.
+On December 21, 1984 her body was located in a ditch on the Bleach Road.
+She had been violently strangled.